Riverscapes/arcGNAT/Build-Network-Topology-Table.md

 **Output Stream Network Feature Class**

 A copy of the input stream network feature class, but with three new fields added: `IsHeadwater`, `ReachID`, and `IsBraided`.
 In addition, the output stream network feature class will have the same name as the input feature class, but with a timestamp appended to the name, with the format `YYYYDDMMhhmm`.
+Can be a geodatabase feature class or shapefile.

 _______________________________________________________________
 ## Technical Background
 ### Troubleshooting and Potential Issues
 Currently, as the tool loops upstream through each stream reach in the network, any potential topology errors associated with the upstream reach are flagged by adding a value of -11111 to the UpstreamID field for said reach.
-This code can then be subsequently used by the Find Network Features tool to identify potential topology errors.
+This code can then be subsequently used by the [Find Network Features](https://github.com/SouthForkResearch/gnat/wiki/Find-Network-Features) tool to identify potential topology errors.
 These errors include:

 * stream reaches with the same beginning node, but no upstream reach.
 * branches where either the beginning or ending node is not coincident with a node from the adjoining reach.